-As at December 31, 2014, none of the Group's investment properties were held as collateral.
+As at December 31, 2015 and 2014, none of the Group's investment properties were held as collateral.

-The fair values of these properties amounted to P173.1 billion and P123.6 billion as of December 31, 2014 and 2013, respectively.
-These are estimated either by reference to current prices for similar properties or by calculation of the present value of the estimated cash inflows anticipated until the end of the life of the investment property.
+The fair values of these properties amounted to P207.1 billion and P173.1 billion as at December 31, 2015 and 2014, respectively.
+These are estimated either by reference to current prices for similar properties or by calculation of the present value of the estimated cash inflows anticipated until the end of the life of the investment property (see Note 33.4).